lextoumbourou/PyWit/docs/usage.rst

 Usage
 =====

-We start by initialising Wit using the token you'll find under your Wit account's `Settings <https://console.wit.ai/#/settings>`_.
+We start by initialising Wit using the token you'll find under your Wit account `Settings <https://console.wit.ai/#/settings>`_.

 ::

     >>> from wit import Wit
     >>> w = Wit('YOUR_TOKEN_WILL_GO_HERE')

-To return an extracted meaning from a sentence, we use the ``get_message`` method.
+To return an extracted meaning from a sentence, we use the ``get_message`` method...

 ::